 Register of self-build and custom house-building

 The Council maintains a register of those interested in self-build and custom house-building.
-If you are interested please complete the form.
-There is also a form for you to complete if you would like to be removed from the register.
+If you are interested please complete the addition to self and custom build register form.
+There is also a removal from self and custom build register form for you to complete if you would like to be removed from the register.

 Our Register is used to understand local demand for self and custom house-building and will help the Council to ensure sufficient land is identified in the future to meet this demand.